kitten-science/kitten-scientists/packages/documentation/docs/sections/internals.md

 Initially, KS will just use the language KG is set at, but you can override this language here.

+## Other internals

+Some users may experience slow loads of KG itself, causing KS to fail to load in time, as the timeout for the loader is "only" 2 minutes.

+In case you are impacted by this, set `localStorage["ks.timeout"]` to the amount of milliseconds KS should wait for KG to load.
+The default value is `120000`, which correlates to the amount of milliseconds in 2 minutes.

 <!-- prettier-ignore-start -->
 *[JS]: JavaScript
 *[KG]: Kittens Game